 Idaho

-Idaho doesn’t offer reciprocity to specific states.
-However, they waive the national portion of the licensing exam, pre-license education, and broker experience requirements if you have an active license in another state.
-You may obtain the same license you hold in your primary state without any additional requirements.
-However, if your primary state is a single licensure state, you must hold a principal or designated broker license to qualify for an Idaho Broker license.
+Idaho does not offer reciprocity to specific states (Idaho Real Estate Commission).
+However, the state waives the national portion of the licensing exam, pre-license education, and broker experience requirements if you have an active license in another state.
+You may obtain the same license you hold in your primary state without additional requirements.
+If your primary state is a single licensure state, you must hold a principal or designated broker license to qualify for an Idaho Broker license.

 Indiana

-While Indiana doesn’t define which states it extends reciprocity to, you may qualify if your original licensure state has similar requirements.
-Contact their office at 317-232-2960 to find out if your state of licensure qualifies for reciprocity.
-You’ll also need to submit an application for consideration.
+Indiana does not define which states it extends reciprocity to (Indiana PLA).
+You may qualify if your original licensure state has similar requirements.
+Contact their office at 317-232-2960 to find out if your state of licensure qualifies.
+You will also need to submit an application for consideration.

 Kansas

-Kansas doesn’t offer reciprocity with other states but does allow you to waive the national portion of the exam.
-You’ll have to submit a client exam waiver and take the Kansas-specific 30-hour prelicensing course and the related portion of the exam.
+Kansas does not offer reciprocity with other states but does allow you to waive the national portion of the exam (Kansas Real Estate Commission).
+Requirements as of 2026:

 Mississippi

-While there are no formal agreements with specific states, Mississippi qualifies professionals for equivalent education and exams on a case-by-case basis.
+Mississippi has no formal agreements with specific states but qualifies professionals for equivalent education and exams on a case-by-case basis (Mississippi Real Estate Commission).
 Call the Mississippi Real Estate Commission at (601) 321-6970 to learn more.

 Montana